9.3 Anxiety – Related Disorders

 People with panic disorder often worry about when the next attack will happen and actively try to prevent future attacks by avoiding places, situations, or behaviors they associate with panic attacks.
 Worry about panic attacks and the effort spent trying to avoid attacks cause significant problems in various areas of the person’s life, including the potential development of agoraphobia.[16]
 Read more about agoraphobia in the following “Phobia-Related Disorders” section.

-A phobia is an intense fear or aversion to specific objects or situations (e.g., flying, heights, animals, receiving an injection, or seeing blood).[14]
-Although it can be realistic to feel anxious about certain objects or circumstances, the fear felt by people with phobias is out of proportion to the actual danger caused by the situation or object.[15]
-See Figure 9.5[16] for an illustration of a phobia called arachnophobia (fear of spiders).
+A phobia is an intense fear or aversion to specific objects or situations (e.g., flying, heights, animals, receiving an injection, or seeing blood).[17]
+Although it can be realistic to feel anxious about certain objects or circumstances, the fear felt by people with phobias is out of proportion to the actual danger caused by the situation or object.[18]
+Although individuals with specific phobias often recognize their reactions as disproportionate, they tend to overestimate the danger in their feared situations and thus the judgment of being out of proportion is made by the clinician.[19]
+See Figure 9.5[20] for an illustration of a phobia called arachnophobia (fear of spiders).

 Agoraphobia